CedricLeon/C_Project_3EII/README.md

 ````
 The main.c corresponds to the name of our file (source code of the program) and executable_name is the name you want to give to your program.
 Finally you need to run it:

 ````bash
 ./executable_name
 ````

 #### How to build with your IDE
-I will show you now  how to use and configure the Code :: Blocks software which is a portable, open source IDE and very practical for GTK +.
+I will show you now how to use and configure the Code :: Blocks software which is a portable, open source IDE and very practical for GTK+.

-First, launch Code :: Blocks and open or create a new Project by going to: File -> New Project -> Empty project
+First, launch Code :: Blocks and open or create a new Project by going to: *File -> New Project -> Empty project*
 Then you'll need to configure your compiler.
-Go to Project -> Build Options select the debug mode and select the compiler settings and in "" add in other options" type:
+Go to Project -> Build Options select the debug mode and select the compiler settings and in  *"add in other options"* type:

 ````bash
 `pkg-config --cflags gtk+-3.0`
 ````